Homeschool Convention Bloggers and What You Need to Know

 • And more…

-In addition to the bloggers the Conventions may be working directly with to gain more awareness in the homeschool there are organizations that have jumped on board – asking bloggers to attend Conventions to represent them and gain direct access to vendors
+In addition to the bloggers the conventions may be working directly with to gain more awareness in the homeschool community, there are organizations that have jumped on board – asking bloggers to attend conventions to represent them and gain direct access to vendors

 • Conventions